 Considerations when setting the site to be secure

-As of November 1, 2019, the process to get a secure certificate for a new address will take about six hours, and the site will show the warning until that has completed.
+The process to obtain a secure certificate for a new address can take up to 48 hours, and the site will show the warning until that has completed.
 We generally recommend to set sites to be secure at the end of the day to allow them to run overnight.
-If it has been more than six hours since you set your site to be secure, and it is still showing the not-secure warning, please open a ticket to our support department at support.aleyant.com so we can investigate.
+If it has been more than 48 hours since you set your site to be secure, and it is still showing the not-secure warning, please open a ticket with our support department at support.aleyant.com so we can investigate.

 Using your Temporary Base Domain